NYCPython/wheretomeetup/README.md

 ## Setup Notes

+You will need to [create an application at Meetup.com](http://www.meetup.com/meetup_api/oauth_consumers/create/).
+Be sure not to enter a Redirect URI, as this will cause Meetup to send OAuth 2.0 responses (WhereToMeetup use OAuth 1.0a).

-You will need to create an application at Meetup.com at http://www.meetup.com/meetup_api/oauth_consumers/create/.
-Create a file at the root of this repository named `secrets.cfg`, with the contents:
+Create a file at the root of this repository named `secrets.cfg`, with the
+contents:

     MEETUP_OAUTH_CONSUMER_KEY = 'your-meetup-application-key'
     MEETUP_OAUTH_CONSUMER_SECRET = 'your-meetup-application-secret'